microsoft/vscode-docs/release-notes/latest.md

 ### Keyboard Accessibility

 You will find that VS Code provides an exhaustive list of commands in the Command Palette (`kb(workbench.action.showCommands)`) so that you can run VS Code without using the mouse.
 However, some parts of the UI could not be operated without using the mouse.
-We made a pass over these locations and added support to use the `Tab` key to jump between UI controls that you can interact with.
-Using `Tab` or `Shift-Tab` to jump between elements with actions in the UI is a very common pattern for keyboard accessibility.
+We made a pass over these locations and added support to use the `kbstyle(Tab)` key to jump between UI controls that you can interact with.
+Using `kbstyle(Tab)` or `kbstyle(Shift+Tab)` to jump between elements with actions in the UI is a very common pattern for keyboard accessibility.
 In addition to that, we now also draw an indicator around the UI element once the element gains focus.

 Some areas where you can now jump to using keyboard only: